 Considering security from the perspective of the entire business, not the conflict between IT and OT

 In this article, we have highlighted the missions of the OT systems that IT departments need to understand before they pursue factory security.
-Before countermeasures are considered, it is important that you recognize the differences in the objectives of the systems and understand the higher-level objectives within your company in order to advance to the start line.
-In the next article, we will analyze the first challenges that IT departments face when it comes to factory security in terms of the following and examine clues that may lead to a solution: people (organizations), processes (operations), and technology (systems).
+Before countermeasures are considered, it is important that you recognise the differences in the objectives of the systems and understand the higher-level objectives within your company in order to advance to the start line.
+In the next article, we will analyse the first challenges that IT departments face when it comes to factory security in terms of the following and examine clues that may lead to a solution: people (organisations), processes (operations), and technology (systems).